microsoft/BotFramework-FunctionalTests/SkillsFunctionalTests/README.md

 ### Tests

-The following tests are run in the pipeline using the SkillFunctionalTests class using a DirectLineChannel with the Host Bot deployed in Azure.
+The following tests are run in the pipeline using the Host and Skill bots deployed in Azure through a DirectLine connection with the Host bot.

 <table>
     <tr>